Chapter 153:1-1 Professional Design Services

 Replaces: 153:1-1-01, 153:1-1-03, 153:1-1-04, 153:1-1-05, 153:1-1-06

-(3) If the total estimated fees are more than one hundred and fifty thousand dollars and less than the remaining amount approved by the controlling board for each firm, the state shall request technical proposals from and hold interviews with not less than three firms, and rank, select, and negotiate a contract with the firm determined by the state to be most qualified, whether or not the firms were interviewed by the state prior to approval by the controlling board.
+(3) If the estimated initial fees are more than one hundred thousand dollars , the state may request technical proposals from and hold interviews with not less than three firms, and rank, select, and negotiate a contract with the firm determined by the state to be most qualified, provided the firms were evaluated by the state prior to approval by the controlling board.

 A contracting authority shall adhere to the following procedures for the approval or award of qualification based selection contracts:

 (A) The contracting authority shall not change the recommendation of an interview committee or prevent the award of contract for a qualification based selection unless the contracting authority, upon reviewing the selection, discovers that one or more of the following exists:

 (1) The contract cannot be awarded under section 9.24 of the Revised Code because the person or firm has a finding for recovery issued by the auditor of state, and the finding for recovery is unresolved;